aysenurhepguven0/adaptive-emotion-aware-virtual-interaction-system/README.md

 Open `notebooks/compare_models.ipynb` in Colab.
-The notebook evaluates all models on the same FERPlus test split and produces accuracy tables, per-class F1 charts, confusion matrices, training history overlays, parameter efficiency analysis, prediction confidence distributions, and Phase 1 vs Phase 2 training impact comparison.
-It also integrates findings from real-world image validation notebooks.
+The notebook evaluates all models on the same FERPlus test split and produces accuracy tables, per-class F1 charts, confusion matrices, training history overlays, and a parameter efficiency analysis.
 Outputs are saved to `results/model_comparison/`.

-### Cross-Dataset Evaluation

-Test how well FERPlus-trained models generalize to real-world data:

-Open `notebooks/cross_dataset_evaluation.ipynb` in Colab.
-The notebook evaluates all four models on the RAF-DB test set and compares with FERPlus baselines to measure domain gap, per-class transfer, and confidence calibration.
-Outputs are saved to `results/cross_dataset_evaluation/`.

 ### Evaluation